Scandit/BarcodeScannerPlugin/docs/integrate.md

 ## _Add the type definitions (TypeScript only)_

-If you have a TypeScript project (e.g. Ionic, Angular, etc), you can declare `Scandit` the following way, so TypeScript knows that `Scandit` exists in the global scope.
+If you have a TypeScript project (e.g. Ionic, Angular, etc), you can declare `Scandit` the following way, so TypeScript knows that `Scandit` exists in the global scope:

 ```typescript
 declare let Scandit: any;